goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - So to make sure that the parents or react components constructor function gets called, we call super with props.
   - In other words, Super is a reference to the parent's constructor function.

 ## 22. App Lifecycle Walkthrough

 - Steps from the first load up to showing result on browser.
   - JS file loaded by browser
   - Instance of App component is created
   - App components 'constructor' function gets called
   - State object is created and assigned to the 'this.state' property
   - We call geolocation service
   - React calls the components render method
   - _App returns JSX, gets rendered to page as HTML_
   - We get result of geolocation!
   - We update our state object with a call to 'this.setState'
   - React sees that we updated the state of a component
   - React calls our 'render' method a seconde time
   - _Render method returns some (updated) JSX_
   - React takes that JSX and updates content on the screen

+## 23. Introducing Lifecycle Method

+- Component Lifecycle flow
+  - constructor
+  - render
+  - (content visible on screen)
+  - componentDidMount
+    - If we define a function inside of a class(out of the render method), and define specifically 'componenDidMount()'.
+It is automatically called only one time when the component first gets rendered on a screen.
+  - (Sit and wait for updates in setState...)
+  - componentDidUpdate
+    - If we define a function inside of a class(out of the render method), and define specifically 'componenDidUpdate()'.
+It is automatically called anytime when the component gets updated itself.
+      (Anytime the component updates, the render method would be called, it will return JSX, it would be shown on the screen, and right after that componentWillUpdate would be called.)
+  - (Sit and wait until this component is no longer shown)
+  - componentWillUnmount
+    - It is usually used if we do want some clean-up after the component.